 There are gas fired BBQs at The Springs, the Chalet and Fern Tree but pack your lunch or a BBQ if visiting other parts of the Park.
 From a grassy glade to a sheltered stone cabin, there’s a range of locations as detailed below.
-At many locations visitors can enjoy an open fire in designated fire places (except during total fire bans).
+At some locations visitors can enjoy an open fire in designated fire places (except during total fire bans).
 Fire wood is sometimes provided, but to be certain bring your own as collecting firewood in the Park is not permitted.

 Toilets are available at the Fern Tree Park, the Springs, the Pinnacle and Myrtle Forest.

-Water is usually available at Fern Tree Park, the Springs, Myrtle Forest and the Chalet, however is not tested and quality cannot be guaranteed.
+Water is usually available at Fern Tree Park, the Springs, Myrtle Forest and the Chalet, however it is not tested and is not recommended for drinking.

-Disabled access and toilet facilities are available at the Pinnacle.
-Access is also available at the Springs and Myrtle Forest.
+Disabled access and toilet facilities are available at the Pinnacle and The Springs.
+Access is also available at Myrtle Forest.
 Assisted access is required at Fern Tree Park and Fern Tree Bower.

 The Waterworks Reserve and Tolosa Park (on the fringe of Wellington Park) offer some disabled facilities.
 Bookings are required for these sites through the Hobart City Council (for Waterworks Reserve) or the Glenorchy City Council (for Tolosa Park).